LiteObject/k8s-with-python-api/README.md

 ### Run multiple commands together in PowerShell
     docker build -t liteobject/my-fast-api . && docker push liteobject/my-fast-api:latest && kubectl rollout restart deployment/my-fastapi

+### Check logs
+Find the name of your deployment:

+    kubectl get deployment

+Check all logs from all the pods of the deployment:

+    kubectl logs deployment/<DEPLOYEMENT_NAME> -f